JiaHui9012/Jourvel/README.md

 ## Functions of the Application <a name="functions"></a>

+The project is currently mainly focused on developing the profile page.

 ### Profile Page (Journal) <a name="profilePage"></a>

 * This application uses a journal way to display the profile page.